 So here is what you can expect from the process:

 If you have a few highlights…

 Transitioning to your natural shade should be relatively easy if the majority of your hair is already your natural color.
 “You can opt for just a gloss in a slightly darker shade to help blend the color,” says Brown.
 “Add in lowlights in addition to a gloss to help blend the colors even further,” she says.
 Or, simply grow out your highlights and embrace an ombré style.

 If you are going back to gray…

-Unfortunately, having your hair dyed to match your natural grey color is really hard to do.
+Unfortunately, having your hair dyed to match your natural gray color is really hard to do.
 “The best way to grow out your grays is to add lowlights.
-This helps blend out the demarcation lines between any hair colored through a single process color (color that’s done in one step) and the natural grays,” says Brown.
+This helps blend out the demarcation lines between any hair colored through a single-process color (a color that’s done in one step) and the natural grays,” says Brown.
 You can also consider rocking a shorter ‘do so that the growing out process doesn’t have to take as long.

 If you went lighter…

 View this post on Instagram

 Going back to your natural dark shade definitely will not be a one-step process.
 “Before doing anything, it’s best to cut off the ends as they are the most porous from dyeing.
 Otherwise, your ends will pick up too much of the new hair dye and cause it to look muddy,” says Brown.